 Both of these trees have also been featured in the Birmingham News, on AL.com, and shown at the Alabama Bonsai Society’s annual show.

-I thank my beautiful bride of 16 years for her patience and tolerance of this very time-consuming passion, and enjoy sharing bits of the hobby with my young children as we wander the yard, or scout collecting sites together.
+I thank my beautiful bride of 23 years for her patience and tolerance of this very time-consuming passion, and enjoy sharing bits of the hobby with my kids as we wander the yard, or scout collecting sites together.
 Maybe one day they will share my enthusiasm for the art.

 Thanks for reading!